Hillsboro, Kansas: College

 Tabor College, a private college affiliated with the Mennonite Brethren Church, is located in Hillsboro at 400 South Jefferson Street.
 In 2009, Tabor College built a new football complex that is shared with Hillsboro High School.

-Primary and secondary education
+Public schools

 The community is served by Hillsboro USD 410 public school district.
 The high school is a member of T.E.E.N., a shared video teaching network between five area high schools.